 Hot chocolate: This was a MUST for two reasons.
 First, hot chocolate is what the waiters serve on the train in the movie.
 Second, my kids are obsessed with hot chocolate.
 I found some cute red cups with snowflakes at the dollar store and served them with marshmallows and mini candy canes.

 Pro tip: Make the hot chocolate in your Instant Pot (or slow cooker).
 That way you can make a big batch ahead of time and keep it warm for hours.
 Keep in mind, “warm” on the IP is still really hot.
 Keep cold milk on hand to cool down the blazing hot chocolate since you’re going to be serving it to small children.

 Popcorn holiday snack mix: What’s a movie without popcorn?
 You can keep it simple and do classic popcorn, but I decided to dress ours up a bit.
 I mixed the popcorn with pretzels and Chex cereal and then drizzled it with red and green candy melts.
 You can also throw in holiday M&Ms if you’re feeling extra chocolatey.
-I’ll be sharing the five-minute recipe soon, so stay tuned!
+Get the recipe here.

 Sugar cookies: I made a batch of sugar cookies ahead of time (bonus: my kids loved helping me) and gave each child one cookie on a small dessert plate along with a scoop of frosting on a plastic knife.
 They frosted their own cookie and then added sprinkles of their choice.
 It was a fun activity to do during our “intermission” from watching the movie.